frabjous/jhap-templates/documentation/markdown_primer.md

 # Logical and Mathematical Formulas

-Pandoc uses LaTeX's convention of wrapping inline mathematical (and logical) content between dollar signs, and the old plain TeX convention of wrapping dislayed mathematics in double dollar signs.
+Pandoc’s markdown uses LaTeX's convention of wrapping inline mathematical (and logical) content between dollar signs, and the old plain TeX convention of wrapping dislayed mathematics in double dollar signs.
+Standard LaTeX commands may be used inside.
 Pandoc can handle simple LaTeX mathematics without any special measures, regardless of the output format.

 ```markdown
 Because $a = b$ it follows that: